 Not only do older areas tend to be located closer to downtown areas, but often residents can walk to local coffeehouses, antique stores, and restaurants.

 Drawbacks to Buying an Older Home

 If it were a "perfect" house, everything would fall apart at the same time.
 But things tend to go wrong periodically, and there's always something to fix.
 Chimneys and stone foundations require tuckpointing.
 Floors may slope.

 - Expensive to Replace Wiring and Plumbing

 If a home was built before sewer systems, the cesspool might overflow into a sewer.
 Tree roots break up sewer pipes.
 Galvanized pipes are rust-prone.
-Sensitive electronics require grounded wiring, and Romex can't be mixed with knob and tube.
+Sensitive electronics require grounded wiring, and Romex (a type of non-metallic sheathed cable) can't be mixed with knob and tube.
 Aluminum is often dangerous.